22 Tips to Optimize Your Kindle Reading Experience

 8.Take Advantage Of Whispersync

 If you purchase both the Kindle and Audible versions of a book, your Amazon account will sync the two of them together.
 For example, if you read 50 pages on your Kindle, the audiobook version will pick up where you left off the next time you open it on Audible.
-When you return to the Kindle edition after listening for a while, It will be exactly where you left off on the audio version.
+When you return to the Kindle edition after listening for a while, it will be exactly where you left off on the audio version.
 You can switch from one device to another or from reading to listening without losing your place.
-To enable Whispersync, Go to All Settings/Settings→Device options→Whispersync→ Turn on the feature.
+To enable Whispersync, go to All Settings/Settings→Device options→Whispersync→ Turn on the feature.

 clippings-io